Last updated: May 2026

 - Marriage certificate with apostille (if applicable)

 Your pension income must come from a government source, company plan, or other guaranteed retirement fund.
-Social Security benefits qualify, but investment income generally doesn’t meet the criteria under this category.
+Social Security benefits qualify, as do Canada Pension Plan (CPP), Old Age Security (OAS), and most European state pensions.
+Investment income generally doesn’t meet the criteria under this category.

-Recent Changes: In 2023, Costa Rica streamlined the document verification process for pensioners from the United States, allowing for faster processing of Social Security verification letters.
+Historical context: In 2023, Costa Rica streamlined the document verification process for pensioners from the United States, allowing for faster processing of Social Security verification letters.
+Similar streamlining now applies to most OECD-country pensions.

 The Pensionado program provides the security of residency without the obligation to work, making it ideal for those looking to enjoy retirement in Costa Rica’s relaxed atmosphere.